Definition of Gastric Cancer

-The prognosis of gastric cancer largely depends on the stage the tumor at the time of diagnosis.
-Carcinoma in situ has a five-year survival rate of 100 % and with regard to pT1N1M0 and pT2N0M0, it is still at 70 %.
+The prognosis of gastric cancer largely depends on the stage the tumor is at the time of diagnosis.
+Carcinoma in situ has a five-year survival rate of 100% and, with regard to pT1N1M0 and pT2N0M0; it is still at 70%.
 In all advanced stages, the deciding factor is how resectable the tumor is.
-If R0 resections have a five-year survival rate of up to 45 %, this rate decreases to almost zero with R1 and R2 resections!
+If R0 resections have a five-year survival rate of up to 45%, this rate decreases to almost zero with R1 and R2 resections!

 Other Gastric Tumors

 Benign gastric neoplasms (polyps, cysts, hamartoma) are often found incidentally, and are usually asymptomatic.
 They are rarer than malignant neoplasms and do not have the ability to infiltrate or metastasize.
 If they grow expansively, dysphagia, bleeding and symptoms of pyloric stenosis may occur, depending on the location of the tumor.
 Therapy options consist of endoscopic or surgical removal of the tumor.